 Once sourcing has begun, we have processes in place to audit working conditions as well as fire, structural and safety assessments (if applicable).
 Facilities located in designated high-risk locations such as Southeast Asia, require a fire, structural and safety assessment to be conducted prior to Loblaw beginning to source from the facility.

 Our audit program reinforces worker rights and safety by assessing and confirming these and other factors:

-- labour is voluntary; - workers are properly compensated; - workers are not exploited; - facilities comply with employment standards (including minimum age); - working hours are consistent with local laws and standards; and, - facilities meet health and safety laws and regulations.
+- labour is voluntary;

+- workers are properly compensated;

+- workers are not exploited;

+- minimum age);

+- and,